Point-of-Care Testing (POCT): The Applications, Advantages, and Challenges

 • Defining Point-of-Care Testing (POCT)

-• There are multiple contexts used to define POCT.
+• Multiple contexts are used to define POCT.
 Match each statement to the context/aspect of POCT it describes.

 • Crossing Boundaries in POCT

-• The small, portable testing methods used in POCT CANNOT be used to perform testing in the central laboratory.
+• True or False: The small, portable testing methods used in POCT cannot be used to perform testing in the central laboratory.

 • Advantages of POCT

-• Hospital ABC has multiple locations for laboratory testing of a basic metabolic panel (BMP).
-The intensive care unit (ICU) has a portable measuring de...
+• A hospital has multiple locations for laboratory testing of a basic metabolic panel (BMP).
+The intensive care unit (ICU) has a portable measuring devi...

-• POCT is being considered at XYZ hospital.
-Clinical and laboratory administrations have met and discussed the advantages and disadvantages to POCT.
-Whi...
+• POCT is being considered at a hospital.
+Clinical and laboratory administrations have discussed the advantages and disadvantages of POCT.
+Which of the ...

 • Testing Methodologies for Point of Care Testing